WRITE BY THE SEA SCHEDULE 2017

 How to Market Your Book Using Social Media: Lorna Sixsmith uses blogging, Facebook, Pinterest, Twitter and Instagram to promote her three books and believes that social media is very closely linked to traditional marketing as her use of social media has led to her being featured in various newspapers and magazines in Ireland and the UK.
 She will show you how to build a following, encourage buyers, engage with readers, and create compelling content across all of the social media platforms.

 This workshop won’t contain instructions for setting up social media accounts.
 It will be focusing on how each platform works best for authors, sharing examples of good content and concentrating on inspiring ideas for marketing your own books.
-Note: This workshop is limited to 18 places and MUST be pre-booked.
+Note: FULLY BOOKED

 B. Kieran Cronin